 Whether it is difficult or easy to train, a Cane Corso cannot be answered in a general way.
 The Cane Corso is smart and learns quickly.

-However, he is sometimes stubborn, making education not difficult but exhausting.
+However, Cane Corsos are sometimes stubborn, making education not difficult but exhausting.

 The self-confident Cane Corso likes to test how far he can go and whether you mean it.
 Anyone who wants a “YES-sayer” should take distance from a Cane Corso.